octarinespirit/Robot-web-tests/README.md

 results - tests result files go here tests - Folders: API, Connectivity, Security, Special, UI webdriver - Chrome and Firefox webdrivers

-Currently implemented are UI tests for menu links, and also a special test case with user-keyword created with python to scrape the texts of a blog entry and save them to a text file.
-First DNS tests have been added also.

 URL address is asked from the user when starting to run the tests, so it's not publicly hardcoded here to the files.